Graph and wreath products of cellular automata: Introduction

 From these facts, many additional results follow, for instance the closure properties imply that $\mathcal{G}$ contains all finite groups (first proved in \cite{He69}), thus the free product of all finite groups (first proved in \cite{Al88}), thus $\Z_2*\Z_2$, thus $\Z$, thus all countable free groups (first proved in \cite{BoLiRu88}) and finitely-generated abelian groups.
 Graph groups and commensurability invariance imply that fundamental groups of $2$-manifolds are in $\mathcal{G}$ \cite{KiRo90}.
-It also follows that $\mathcal{G}$ is not quasi-isometry invariant since $F_2 \times F_2$ is quasi-isometric to a non-RF group \cite{BuMo00} and is a graph group.
+It also follows that $\mathcal{G}$ is not quasi-isometry invariant since $F_2 \times F_2$ is a graph group but is quasi-isometric to a group that is not residually finite \cite{BuMo00}.

 To our knowledge, residual finiteness and the complexity restriction of the word problem are the only known restrictions for f.g.\ groups to be in $\mathcal{G}$.